 The evidence that humans are social creatures is comprehensive and undeniable.

 Paying closer attention to acquaintanceships, friendships, and kinships can help people to improve their health, success, and prosperity.

-It is through our relating with other human beings that we grow and evolve – and how we deepen and expand our experience of love and meaning.
+It is through relating with other human beings that you grow and evolve – and how you deepen and expand your experience of love and meaning.

 Among the most effective ways to show The Universe that you are serious about life, is by spending a little extra time and energy on the connections you have with particular people in your life.